 - The Museum reserves the right to amend these Rules.
 The new Rules will be published on the Museum website: ww.muzeum1939.pl and displayed at the ticket offices.

-- Should you have any comment, complaint, or suggestion about the Museum, its programme offer, and/or service to the visitors or anyone availing himself/herself to the service, please report it to the information stand personnel on the premises.
+- Should you have any comment, complaint or suggestion about the Museum, its programme offer, and/or service to the visitors or anyone using the services, please report it to the information stand personnel on the premises.

-- Invoices shall be issued, as requested, in accordance with the valid law to the individuals, institutions, or businesses who/which have booked a visit on line or paid for the Museum ticket at the ticket office.
+- Invoices shall be issued, as requested, in accordance with the valid law to individuals, institutions or businesses who/which have booked a visit on line or paid for the Museum ticket at the ticket office.